-Once someone leaves a company, they're gone for good.
+Once someone leaves a company, he or she's gone for good.
 Right?
-Brand them a traitor and say "good riddance".
-New research is showing that former employees can actually still be valuable human resources.
+Brand them a traitor and say "good riddance."
+New research is showing that former employees can still be valuable human resources.
 Of course, we call them "Boomerang Employees" now, but its a growing trend.

-The term "Boomerang Employee" kind of explains itself.
+The term "Boomerang Employee" explains itself.
 These employees are hired back by their former employers after leaving on good terms or after re-entering the employment pool after a period of unemployment.

 RECRUITING & HR ADVANTAGES TO HIRING FORMER EMPLOYEES